Quasibound States, Stability and Wave Functions of the Test Fields in the Consistent 4D Einstein-Gauss-Bonnet Gravity: The Consistent 4-Dimensional Einstein--Gauss--Bonnet Black Hole Spacetime

-A crucial aspect for our studies of black hole radiation (emission, transmission and/or reflection) is such that the black hole solution obtained from the dimensional regularization approach \cite{PhysRevLett.124.081301} should also be a solution of the truly 4-dimensional theory \cite{PhysLettB.810.135843}, and from the theories with extra scalar degrees of freedom \cite{PhysRevD.102.024025,JCAP.07.013,PhysLettB.808.135657,PhysLettB.809.135717} as well.

-Thus, a novel 4-dimensional Einstein--Gauss--Bonnet theory, as well as the black hole metric, was described by Konoplya and Zinhailo \cite{EurPhysJC.80.1049}, in which all of the aforementioned approaches are taken into account.
-Next, we briefly review the basic ideas behind this novel approach.
+A crucial aspect for our studies of black hole radiation (be it an emission, transmission and/or reflection of quasinormal modes and/or quasibound states) is such that the black hole solution should be a solution of the truly 4DAGM theory \cite{PhysLettB.810.135843}, as well as of the theories with extra scalar degrees of freedom \cite{PhysRevD.102.024025,JCAP.07.013,PhysLettB.808.135657,PhysLettB.809.135717}.
+Thus, we will use the description given by Churilova (see Ref.~\cite{PhysDarkUniverse.31.100748} and references therein), in which all of the aforementioned approaches are taken into account to construct the novel consistent 4DEGB theory, and its black hole solution as well.
+In what follows, we briefly review the basic ideas behind this approach.